IBM/power-up/docs/OPCG_intro_setup.rst

 with 32 GB memory and 320 GB disk space is generally adequate for installations up to several racks.

 The deployer node requires internet access.
-The interface associated with the default route is used by the deployer for configuring the cluster.
-This requires that the default route be through the management switch.
-This restriction will be removed in above future release of Cluster gensesis.
+This can be achieved through the interface used for connection to the management switch (assuming the management switch has a connection to the internet) or through another interface.

-**Set up the Deployer Node** (to be automated in the future)
+**Set up the Deployer Node**

 -  Deployer OS Requirements:
     - Ubuntu
         - Release 14.04LTS or 16.04LTS
         - SSH login enabled
-        - sudo priviledges
+        - sudo privileges
     - RHEL
-        - Release 7.x
+        - Release 7.2
         - Extra Packages for Enterprise Linux (EPEL) repository enabled (https://fedoraproject.org/wiki/EPEL)
         - SSH login enabled
-        - sudo priviledges
+        - sudo privileges
 -  Optionally, assign a static, public ip address to the BMC port to allow external control of the deployer node.
--  login into the deployer and install the vim, vlan and bridge-utils packages
+-  login into the deployer and install the vim, vlan, bridge-utils and fping packages
     - Ubuntu::

         $ sudo apt-get update
-        $ sudo apt-get install vim vlan bridge-utils
+        $ sudo apt-get install vim vlan bridge-utils fping

     - RHEL::

-        $ sudo yum install vim vlan bridge-utils
+        $ sudo yum install vim vlan bridge-utils fping

-**Note**: Genesis uses the port associated with the default route to access the management switch (ie eth0).
-This must be defined in /etc/network/interfaces (Ubuntu) or the ifcfg-eth0 file (RedHat).
+**Note**: The port connected to the management switch must be defined in /etc/network/interfaces (Ubuntu) or the ifcfg-eth# file (RedHat).

 ie::

-  auto eth0
+  auto eth0      # example device name
   iface eth0 inet manual